jacopo-priori/Inequality_data/README.md

-Preparation of data to analyse inequality among US Census Tracts
+Preparation of US Census Tracts data to analyse inequality income, health and education